kpj/kpj.github.io--old/_posts/2014-08-22-build-kernel.md

 Adding the boot entry
 ---------------------
 In order to actually find your custom kernel on boot, you have to tell grub about it.
 Do so by adding a new entry to `/etc/grub.d/40_custom` (or a similarly named file in that directory).
-You can also skip this step and let grub generate a default entry.
+You can also skip this step and let grub generate a default entry by simply calling `grub-mkconfig` as shown below.

 In the former case, the entry should look something like